Back Pain · Program · Freedom

 Build the armour.

-Progressive strength through hips, glutes and core.
-This is where "careful" turns back into capable — where your body starts earning your trust again.
-From here you train in a gym: dumbbells, a bench and a few machines required.
+Progressive strength through hips, glutes and core, where "careful" turns back into capable.
+From here you train in a gym: dumbbells, a bench, a few machines.
+Not just for your back: it's how you build a body you can rely on, not just one that's pain-free.

 PERFORM